ivanshukaushik/soap-note-pipeline/README.md

 ## 🪄 Post-Processing

 After generation, we:
-- Fill in header fields like name, DOB, and today's date using regex
+- Fill in header fields like name and DOB using regex and LLM fallback
+- Preserve fields like `Diagnosis` as-is from LLM output (no overwriting)
+- Strip duplicated headers if present in raw LLM output
 - Format headings as `### Subjective`, etc.
-- Save both `.md` and `.pdf` formats for flexibility
+- Save both `.md` and optionally `.pdf` formats for downstream use

-This separation of concerns makes the pipeline modular and clean.
+This separation of concerns makes the pipeline modular, maintainable, and safe for sensitive fields.

 ---